richafnu/Viva/Viva/glint/setup/survey-qa.md

 > [!NOTE]
 > - *This setting only appears when your organization has a Personal Email Optional System Attribute set up.
 Personal emails are recommended for contacting exiting employees.
 > - **Reminder emails can be added/edited at the survey cycle level if the added reminders aren't scheduled to send for at least 24 hours.
-New reminders can't be added to sent the same day.
+New reminders can't be added to send the same day.

 ### Coaching